MuhammadAwon/backyard-projects/notes-&-books/bnomialml-questions/softmax-function.md

 If we run a vector through the `argmax` function we will get the index of the largest value in the vector.
 From a probabilistic perspective, the largest value will be assigned `1` while every other value will be assigned `0`.

 Softmax is a softer version of this function.
 Instead of returning `1` for the largest value and `0` for everything else, softmax returns a probability proportional to each value in the vector.
-This makes the third choice the correct answer to this question.
+This makes the second choice the correct answer to this question.

-Finally, notice that the fourth choice is similar to the third one, but it talks about the "vector's maximum value."
+Finally, notice that the fourth choice is similar to the second one, but it talks about the "vector's maximum value."
 This would be a `max` function, not an `argmax`.

 Running a vector through the `max` function returns the maximum value in that vector, not the index of where that value is located.
 From a probabilistic perspective, having the maximum value will not help create a vector of probabilities that sum up to 1, so the fourth choice is not a correct answer.